 This makes sense.
 Any argument that allows for the possibility that there is no more moral virtue in adopting a child or torturing a child for fun is a lot less plausible than the existence of moral values and duties.
 Why should we doubt our moral sense any more than our physical senses?

-The problem is for the naturalist is that from valueless, meaningless processes valueless, meaninglessness comes.
+The problem for the naturalist is that from valueless, meaningless processes valueless, meaninglessness comes.
 Atheism just doesn’t seem to have the resources for the existence of moral facts.
 Christian philosopher Paul Copan writes:

 “Intrinsically-valuable, thinking persons do not come from impersonal, non-conscious, unguided, valueless processes over time.
 A personal, self-aware, purposeful, good God provides the natural and necessary context for the existence of valuable, rights-bearing, morally-responsible human persons.”